As 2017 closes and another New Year approaches, our team has worked to compile a list of things shippers should be planning for in 2018.

 With increased amounts of retail sales occurring online and through mobile devices, the supply chain will only continue to evolve in the next 12 months.
 Consumers have come to expect free, next day shipping and this will continue to pressure the supply chain to remove inefficiencies.
 This is also expected to impact where goods are physically stored.
 In order to execute delivery within 24 hours after purchase, a network with one single point of inventory storage cannot economically reach many destinations on time.
 Therefore, inventory must be stored closer to consumers, driving demand for warehouse space and consequently impacting the cost for warehousing.

-With a constantly evolving transportation market, how can shippers prepare for success?
 The secret to success is the development of plan A and then detailed contingency plans.
 Finding a strong logistics partner, powered by technology, can also help companies make intelligent supply chain adjustments throughout the year.

 If you need help planning for success in 2018, contact our logistics experts to learn more about our comprehensive suite of solutions and state-of-the-art logistics technology.